 Custody Service Employees (CSE) provide care, custody and case management services for the control and supervision of offenders in a facility setting.
 CSEs assist offenders in coping with incarceration as they promote safe communities by strengthening offenders' abilities to live in and contribute to their communities upon release.

 The role of a CSE is thought to be one of the most challenging and fulfilling.
 There are many varied employment opportunities within Saskatchewan Corrections.

 Your application package must include:

-If screened in, you will be invited to attend an interview to further discuss your qualifications and experience.
-Candidates who are unsuccessful in the interview will be discontinued from the process.
+You will be invited to attend a competency-based interview to further discuss your qualifications and experience.
+Candidates who are unsuccessful in this stage will no longer be considered at that time.

 Successful candidates will be placed in a pool for the facility (or facilities) they expressed interest in.
 As opportunities become available, candidates will be drawn from the pool.

-You will receive a conditional offer of employment and be placed on a list to attend the next scheduled Induction Training Program.
+You will receive a conditional offer of employment and be placed on a list to attend the next scheduled Induction Training Program (ITP).

-The process for re-hiring individuals who were previously employed in a provincial facility varies depending upon the length of time that has lapsed since they left their position.
+The process for re-hiring individuals who were previously employed in a provincial facility varies depending upon the length of time that has elapsed since they left their position.
 Generally speaking, any absences of greater than two years will require the completion of the entire recruitment and training process.
-The requirements for absences less than two years will be determined by a formal "gap analysis" to determine appropriate requirements.
+The requirements for absences of less than two years will be determined through an analysis.

 Candidates Currently Employed with Corrections in Another Jurisdiction

 Candidates currently employed in a correctional facility in another province or country cannot transfer to a position in Saskatchewan.
 They must apply through the process outlined above and will be required to satisfy all associated requirements.